7RU7H/Archive/Cloud/Azure/Azure-Administration/Azure-Compute-Resources/Azure-Administration-Azure-Resource-Manager.md

 #### Subscriptions

 Subscriptions are required in Azure, you can have multiple;.
-Multiple subscriptions can be managed hierarchally structured tiering of subscriptions with single top-level "Root" management group, for example:
+Multiple subscriptions can be managed hierarchically structured tiering of subscriptions with single top-level "Root" management group, for example:

 - Root Management Group
 	- HR